Russia opens World Cup 2018 with thumping win over Saudi Arabia

 "Our task is to preserve this force, this unity for future generations, in the name of developing sport and strengthening peace and mutual understanding among peoples."

-Off the pitch, the world will have to wait and see how events unfold over the forthcoming weeks but, on the pitch, the opening 90 minutes of this World Cup could not have gone any smoother for Russia.
+Off the pitch, the world will have to wait and see how events unfold over the forthcoming weeks but, on the pitch, the opening 90 minutes of this World Cup could not have gone any better for Russia.